RedisBloom/RedisBloom/README.md

 ## Overview

 RedisBloom adds a set of probabilistic data structures to Redis, including Bloom filter, Cuckoo filter, Count-min sketch, Top-K, and t-digest.
-With this capability you can query streaming data without needing to store all the elements in the stream:
+With this capability you can query streaming data without needing to store all the elements of the stream:

 - Bloom filter and Cuckoo filter:
   -  Did the value _v_ already appear in the data stream?